 The Jump Scan consists of a series of vertical jumps and is utilized to assess dynamic movement strategy and efficiency.

 The vertical jump test has been shown to be a reliable and valid assessment across multiple different populations.
-The Jump Scan specifically, assesses dynamic movement holistically by looking at three critical force-time variables - Load, Explode, and Drive.
-While the forces measured during the Jump Scan come from the feet putting force into the ground, the body moves as an entire system utilizing all parts of the body from head to toe.
-Movement is extremely complex, requiring interactions between our nervous system (brain) and our musculoskeletal system (muscles/bones) and it is best assessed in a dynamic fashion, like a jump.
-One of the main reasons the vertical jump is utilized as a test is that the assessment itself is extremely simple, this allows it to be utilized across multiple populations.
-The test is also very reliable, meaning accurate, and practical, meaning easy and quick to perform.
-A vertical jump is also a valid or meaningful test for all humans, simply because we all live on earth we are all bound by the laws of gravity!
+The Jump Scan assesses dynamic movement holistically by looking at three critical force-time variables - Load, Explode, and Drive.
+While the forces measured during the Jump Scan come from the feet, putting force into the ground, the body moves as an entire system utilizing all parts of the body from head to toe.
+Movement is extremely complex, requiring interactions between our nervous system (brain) and our musculoskeletal system (muscles/bones), and it is best assessed in a dynamic fashion, like a jump.
+One of the main reasons the vertical jump is utilized as a test is that the assessment itself is extremely simple.
+This allows it to be utilized across multiple populations.
+The test is also very reliable, meaning accurate and practical, meaning easy and quick to perform.
+A vertical jump is also a valid or meaningful test for all humans simply because we all live on Earth; we are all bound by the laws of gravity!